cni-locates-rumen/t-pane/README.md

 - [ ] Support for multiple concurrent commands
 - [ ] Progress indicators for long-running commands
 - [ ] Integration with `/resume` for session continuity

+### 8. Read File
+Read file contents using cat/head commands in the tmux pane.

+### 9. Edit File
+Edit files using sed in the tmux pane (visible to user).